Dromana from Arthurs Seat

 Dromana is situated between Arthurs Seat (where Andrew McCrae took up a pastoral run in 1844) and Safety Beach where Hugh Jamieson obtained a Special Survey property of eight square miles in 1841.
 Jamieson's property was also known as the Kangerong Basin, and it was later occupied by tenant farmers.

-The Lookout, Arthurs Seat, Dromana
+The Esplanade, Dromana

 Copyright © Victorian Places, 2015.
 All rights reserved.